ledwindra/continuous-integration-stata/README.md

 - Your data is inside a database (e.g. SQL database like MySQL or PostgreSQL), then you may want to install the database on the command line

 # P.S.
 Don't hesitate to reach me out for further questions.
+Read [GitHub Actions Documentation](https://docs.github.com/en/actions) for further details.